Amy Nutall sings a lovely version of this old folk song - I find her mannerisms a bit stagey, but she delivers

 Here is the free Scarborough Fair voice arrangement in a good range for most singers, the key of Dm.
 (The version on my Beginning Guitar page, while great for guitarists, is not easy for most sopranos, especially young girls, to sing with strength.
 Too low.)

 If you were looking for the vocal duet that Simon and Garfunkel sang, I'm sorry I can't offer it here.
 Though the folk song, Scarborough Fair, is public domain, Simon and Garfunkel's ARRANGEMENT of the music is NOT public domain.

-I'm pretty sure Simon and Garfunkel wrote the version they sang, which means it is their copyrighted intellectual property!
-You will have to buy their version in a music store, either online or offline.
+I'm pretty sure Simon and Garfunkel wrote the version they sang, which means it is their copyrighted intellectual property.
+However, you can find several versions, in multiple keys, by looking for "Scarborough Fair/Canticle" at Musicnotes.com:

 Do you have a story or even a question about this vocal piece?
 Share it!